dimitri-nicolo/calico/master/networking/dual-tor.md

 4. Configure BGPPeer resources for the desired BGP peerings between each {{site.prodname}}
    node and its ToR routers.

-Your details will be deployment-specific, but here we show what that detail would be for our example cluster and addressing scheme, following an [AS per rack]({{site.baseurl}}/{{page.version}}/networking/design/l3-interconnect-fabric#the-as-per-rack-model) model with AS 65001 for the first rack, 65002 for the second, and so on.
+Your details will be deployment-specific, but here we show those steps for our example cluster and addressing scheme, following an [AS per rack]({{site.baseurl}}/{{page.version}}/networking/design/l3-interconnect-fabric#the-as-per-rack-model) model with AS 65001 for the first rack, 65002 for the second, and so on.